paulkamsteeg/ru-ai-pacman/3-search/readme.md

 ### Welcome to Pacman

-After downloading the code, you should be able to play a game of Pacman by typing the following at the command line:
+After downloading the code, we recommand you create a new PyCharm project in the root folder of the course material (where the .gitignore file is also located).
+You can then navigate to the folder `3-search` and right-click on the file `run.py` and select `Run 'run'...` and press enter in the console window in the bottom.
+This should let you play a game of Pacman.

+Alternatively, you can navigate to the folder using the command-line and type the following line:

 ```
-python pacman.py
+python run.py
 ```

-**Note:** see the information in the Python tutorial for how to to use the command-line to execute these files.
-Alternatively, you can execute them directly from PyCharm by using the menu option `Run -> Run...`.

 Pacman lives in a shiny blue world of twisting corridors and tasty round treats.
 Navigating this world efficiently will be Pacman's first step in